 Businesses (except schools) cannot submit a SnapChat Community Geofilter.
 They must submit an On-Demand Geofilter instead.

-The SnapChat guidelines for creating a Community Geofilter do not allow logos or trademarks, with the exception of a university or school logo.
+The SnapChat guidelines for creating a Community Geofilter do not allow logos or trademarks, except a university or school logo.

 A school logo may be used as long as an official representative of that educational organization submits the Community Geofilter.
-They must prove to the SnapChat administration team that they have the authorization to make the submission.
+They must prove to the SnapChat administration team that they have the authorization to submit.

 Beyond schools and universities, anyone in the SnapChat community can submit a SnapChat Community Geofilter, as long as they are not a business.

-This makes it a bit of a guessing game for those making SnapChat geofilter submissions.
+This makes it a guessing game for those making SnapChat geofilter submissions.

-• Define the Area – Areas are identified by what is called a “geofence.”
+• Define the Area – Areas are identified by a “geofence.”
 This designates the boundaries of the area.

 • Focus on a Specific Local Area – Limit the area covered by the geofence to a small place.
 Do not use a province, state, or country as the geographical area, as those geofilters will be automatically rejected.

-• Choose an Active Public Place – A good geofilter is a place where SnapChatters are likely to visit and make snaps to submit on SnapChat.
+• Choose an Active Public Place – A good geofilter is where SnapChatters are likely to visit and make snaps to submit on Snapchat.
 It can be a specific neighbourhood, a landmark, or a non-commercial venue that naturally attracts visitors.

-• Submit Only Original Graphics – To avoid copyright problems, SnapChat only accepts original graphics for geofilters, which are submissions from the creators of the graphics.
-The creators of the graphics give permission for use of them on SnapChat without compensation.
+• Submit Only Original Graphics – To avoid copyright problems, SnapChat only accepts original graphics for geofilters, which are submissions from the creators of the graphics—the creators of the graphics permit the use of them on Snapchat without compensation.

 • No Photos or Hashtags – Geofilter submissions with photos or hashtags receive an automatic rejection.

 • Visually Exciting – Make sure the graphic is attractive and interesting.
-Also, make sure it does not take up a large portion of the screen.
+Also, ensure it does not take up a large portion of the screen.
 This is because it will be an overlay that goes on top of the photos submitted by SnapChatters.

 • Placement on the Screen – Consider how a photo will look with the geofilter overlay.
 A geofilter in the centre of the screen is not a good one.
 Most geofilters are at the bottom of the screen.
 Approval by SnapChat is less likely when they are in the upper corners.

-• Relevance – This characteristic is what makes other SnapChatters want to use the geofilter.
+• Relevance – This characteristic makes other SnapChatters want to use the geofilter.

 Since people and businesses pay for On-Demand Geofilters, the rules are quite different.
 Nevertheless, SnapChat reserves the right to reject any On-Demand geofilters that it finds unacceptable for the SnapChat community according to its guidelines.